rehmanali1994/IMPACT/README.md

 The reconstruction of sound speed from aberration delays is an extremely difficult inverse problem of key diagnostic relevance to medical ultrasound imaging.
 The primary motivation of this open-source work is to demonstrate the principles behind sound speed tomography in a more transparent manner so that other researchers can easily reproduce our work and improve upon it.
 The sample data and algorithms provided in this respository were used in following work:

 > Ali, R.; Mitcham, T.; Singh, M.; Doyley, M.; Bouchard, R.; Dahl, J.; Duric, N. "Sound Speed Estimation for Distributed Aberration Correction in Laterally Varying Media".
-IEEE Transactions on Computational Imaging. *In Review*
+IEEE Transactions on Computational Imaging.
+2023 Mar 28.

 If you use the algorithms and/or datasets provided in this repository for your own research work, please cite the above paper.